martinmelin/NaGCal/README.md

 1. Download a release
 2. Run python setup.py install to download dependencies
 3. Copy the example configuration file to your config directory
-4. Run nagcal --sync to set up authentication tokens with Google's APIs
+4. Run nagcal --sync to set up a Google OAuth authentication token

 When this is done, you can use the provided mail-to-oncall script as a notification command in Nagios.
 It has been written to behave like /bin/mail,